cjam/DevelopmentVM/puppet_modules/mongodb/README.md

 Set this option to configure the mongod or mongos process to bind to and listen for connections from applications on this address.
 If not specified, the module will use the default for your OS distro.
-Example: bind_ip=['127.0.0.1', '192.168.0.3'] *Note*: bind_ip accept array as a value.
+Example: bind_ip=['127.0.0.1', '192.168.0.3'] *Note*: bind_ip accepts an array as a value.

 #####`logappend`
 Set to true to add new entries to the end of the logfile rather than overwriting the content of the log when the process restarts.
 Default: True

 #####`fork`
-Set to true to enable database authentication for users connecting from remote hosts.
-If not specified, the module will use the default for your OS distro.
+Set to true to fork server process at launch time.
+The default setting depends on the operating system.

 #####`port`
 Specifies a TCP port for the server instance to listen for client connections.
 Default: 27017

 #####`journal`